-Metalor Group maintains a high level of ethical standards, complying with applicable legislation and dealing only with business partners who also adhere to these regulations and principles.
+Metalor Group maintains a high ethical standard, complying with applicable legislation and dealing only with business partners who also adhere to these regulations and principles.
 As a global organisation, diversity and inclusion are integral to our success.
 We believe that employing people of different cultures, countries, races, ethnicities, genders, abilities, beliefs, and backgrounds is essential to our culture.
 Diversity brings new and innovative ideas that allow us to advance our business and continue to improve.